Techtonica/curriculum/git-version-control/gitignore.md

 package-lock.json
 # Locally-generated files
 .DS_Store
+# Other unwanted things, plus a wildcard example
+*.zip
 ```

 6. You should see the text of your ignored files darken in your IDE's tree view.